 At the Ordinary Meeting held on 11th November 2014, Council resolved to formally seek to discharge all interests in these properties.
+This will include the existing lease on Lot 8 in DP 660564.

 The concurrence of the landowner, where the land is not owned by the relevant planning authority.